-Lag effect following a natural disaster
+Lag effect following a natural disaster and its economic impact

-Now more than ever though we’re all starting to think of what impact are the floods are going to have into the future.
-Even if you weren’t directly affected, the lack of milk and tomatoes at Woolies and Coles are a constant reminder of the effect of the floods.
-But there’s more to it than overpriced vegetables (I’ve heard stories of half a cauliflower selling for over $8 near Brissy!) while the farmers were some of the worst hit in the floods, mining, construction, insurance, transport and tourism will all be affected.
+Now more than ever though we're all starting to think of what economic impact impact are the floods are going to have into the future.
+Even if you weren't directly affected, the lack of milk and tomatoes at Woolies and Coles are a constant reminder of the effect and economic impact of the floods.
+But there's more to it than overpriced vegetables (I've heard stories of half a cauliflower selling for over $8 near Brissy!) while the farmers were some of the worst hit in the floods, mining, construction, insurance, transport and tourism will all be affected.

 Queensland supplies a huge amount of Australia's meat, fruit and veggies.
 With two thirds of the state being flooded much of this has been lost.
 The real figures aren't known yet but as I said before the farmers have undoubtedly been hit hard.
 The mining industry is probably second worst hit in terms of revenue loss as mining stopped because of the floods and with road and ports closed anything already out of the ground had to stay put.